mworion/MountWizzard4/docs/source/overview.rst

 Overview
 --------
 As a python application, it should run in all environments which support python 3.7, 3.8 or 3.9 including Qt as a Gui framework.
-Please notice that python 3.9 and older python version prior to 3.7 and python 2 is not supported.
+Please notice that older python version prior to 3.7 and python 2 are not supported.

 Many video's are linked in the youtube channel: